 Robert Lewandowski - who bagged four goals in Madrid's semi-final defeat to Dortmund last season - is suspended for the first leg, and Ancelotti admits his loss could be crucial.

-"Dortmund are missing Lewandowski which is a big loss for them," he added.
+"Dortmund are missing Lewandowski which is a big loss for them," he said.

 "They are a compact team and have excellent transitions in their play [from defence to attack].
 They have injuries but won’t change their style.

 "I admire their coach a lot.
 He has done a fantastic job there.
 He got to the final of the Champions League last season which is a big objective for any coach."

 Ancelotti also reflected on last year's semi-final tie and stressed that the Spanish giants will need to play with a lot of intensity in order to match their opponents this year.

 "I watched the games against Dortmund from last season.
 They were strange matches.